Charleston County considers adding 5% fee on rental cars to lure new air service, pay for road

 "With the lack of revenue from airlines and with the accommodations tax collection going down, we need to find ways for new revenue to improve infrastructure around the airport and look for ways to attract new airline service," Summey said Tuesday.

-Money raised from the fund would help to pay for infrastructure needed to support a new airline, such as British Airways, which last year required economic development funding from the county to help build a $10 million kitchen at the airport and lure the carrier to the Lowcountry.
+Money raised from the fund would help to pay for infrastructure needed to support a new airline, such as British Airways, which last year required funding from the county to help build a $10 million inflight meal kitchen at the airport.

 Since the pandemic unfolded, British Airways has not served Charleston, and the kitchen is now being used by an airport vendor.